artifice-project/artifice-scraper/README.md

 ```

 If the process fails to start, try prepending the `gunicorn` with its relative path within your virtual environment, for example `env/bin/gunicorn ...`

-TODO:
-- ~~Connect supervisor object to current_app.config object, rather than a pure object state~~
-- User request body args for content and queue GET requests, rather than url params
-- Copy in utils
-- Copy in schemas
-- Copy in tasks
-- Inside tasks, use env var to store the loopback url for content, status, queue, etc
-- start celery with current app config
-- Copy in models
-- Check imports
-- Copy in resources
-- Disable redis for Now
-- Check endpoints
-- Post to status